 This game also introduced unique karts for each character inspired by the designs from Mario Kart DS.
 Additional changes include even more power-ups than previous entries and new color commentary, which could be toggled on or off before a race.

 Mario Kart 7

 Release Date: Dec 4, 2011

-Other new features include vehicle customization, with players able to unlock additional parts such as different kart frames, tires, and even retractable hang gliders which allowed you to glide in the air.
+Other new features include vehicle customization, with players being able to unlock additional parts such as different kart frames, tires, and even retractable hang gliders that allow you to glide in the air.
 Accompanying each of these was an expanded roster that introduced Metal Mario, Lakitu, Wiggler, Honey Queen, and Shy Guy as standalone, playable characters.
-Support for online multiplayer via Nintendo Network saw the amount of players in any given race reduced from 12 to just 7.
+Support for online multiplayer via Nintendo Network saw the number of players in any given race reduced from 12 to just 7.

 Mario Kart 8